 - and even cozies for food like eggs and apples and pumpkins!

 We’re about to share a bunch of patterns with you for knit and crochet cozies.
 But we wanted to point out that if you’re searching for your own patterns, there are also some different words to use that will help you find the same types of things.

 Here are the most common ones:

 - Crochet or Knit Sleeves

-- Coozies, Koozies and other variations on that
+- Coozies, Koozies, and other variations

 So, if you don’t find what you’re looking for when you search for mason jar cozies, for example, then try looking for mason jar covers.
 Likewise, if you want a cozy to wrap around your dog’s leash, look for knit or crochet dog leash covers.
-Or if you want a knit cover for your laptop, try looking for knit laptop sleeve patterns.
+Or, if you want a knit cover for your laptop, try looking for knit laptop sleeve patterns.
 Coozies are usually reserved for beer and soda can cozies.

 Therapeutic Crafting: How to Get More Benefits from Making a Cozy for Your Home

 Please read this post on making knitting and crochet cozy.
-It gives you lots of tips and thoughts for how to add a “craft as therapy” element to your crochet.
+It gives you lots of tips and thoughts on how to add a “craft as therapy” element to your crochet.
 The questions it poses for you will assist you in getting into the right mental and physical space to really enjoy the comfort of crafting.